Amazon Click Through Rate: How Sellers can Boost CTR (2025)

 Still, remember that a high CTR doesn’t mean high sales!

 Even if a customer is clicking on your ad, this doesn’t automatically mean they ordered your product.
 If you have a high CTR but a low CVR and high ACoS, this means that something on your product listing is driving customers away.
 This is why CTR is so important.
-When CTR is analyzed in conjunction with other metrics like CVR, you can pinpoint where exactly the issues are cropping up!
+When CTR is analyzed in conjunction with other metrics like CVR or Amazon Advertising Cost.
+By applying a more holistic approach you can pinpoint where exactly issues are cropping up!

 Relevancy is one of the top factors that influence CTR on Amazon.
 Ads that are highly relevant to a shopper’s search get clicked on the most, leading to a higher CTR %.